 Too many children and their hardworking parents know too well what it’s like to live without.

 Without food.
 Without a place to call home.
 Without a doctor.
 Without affordable heat.
 Without a job with room for them to grow.
 Without knowing college is even an option.

 United Way of Pioneer Valley is committed to empowering those living with economic instability by securing opportunities to achieve financial independence, career success, and permanent affordable housing.

-Financial Stability Network – A network consisting of a range of providers and stakeholders committed to advancing the financial stability of residents of Hampden County.
-The Financial Stability Network is convened by UWPV.
+We convene the Financial Stability Network, a network consisting of a range of providers and stakeholders committed to advancing Hampden County residents' financial stability.

-The Financial Success Center provides college students in our community with the resources and assistance to become financially stable by offering services to improve credit scores, reduce debt, build income, and increase assets.
-Once completed, the Financial Success Center will be the only one of its kind in Western Massachusetts.
-The center will provide a “one stop shop” for a variety of financial literary topics, helping 300 students within the first year and 500 students annually.
+Thrive financial success centers provide college students in our community with the resources and assistance to become financially stable by offering services to improve credit scores, reduce debt, build income, and increase assets.
+The center provides a “one stop shop” for a variety of financial literary topics, helping 300 students within the first year and 500 students annually.

 VITA: Volunteer Income Tax Assistance

 Due to COVID-19, our Volunteer Income Tax Assistance (VITA) program is currently on hold and no new appointments are being taken at this time.
 However, we will announce when the phone lines open up again for appointments.

 We work with local organizations to provide free tax assistance services to residents of our region.
 The Volunteer Income Tax Assistance (VITA) program is provided by Springfield Partners for Community Action and the Valley Opportunity Council with funding support by UWPV.